Code081/Git_Search/README.md

-# Uses Git API to search for repos around the gituhub platform
+# Uses Git API to search for repos around the GitHub platform

+You can Visit the Site at : https://code081.github.io/Git_Search/